doersino/uji/README.md

 Perhaps I'll knock some of those down at some point if motivation strikes.
 In the meantime, feel free to [file an issue](http://github.com/doersino/uji/issues) if you really want one of them to be implemented (or do it yourself and send a pull request!).

+* Keeping option values in local storage and restoring them on load if no URL hash present.
 * Maintaining an *undo*/*redo* history.
-I think keeping the *current* action along with the *last* instance of `optionValues` should suffice?
+I think (but am not sure) that keeping a list of actions along with the *previous* instances of `optionValues` should suffice, plus the current `optionValues`, and with special cases for preset clicks and the initial page load?
 If a user keeps adjusting the same value, the history would stay constant, then.
-The thinking needs to a be a bit more fleshed out than this, though.
-* Keeping option values in local storage and restoring them on load if no URL hash present.
+The last *n* history entries could be kept in local storage, which would also tackle the previous point in this list.
+If the local storage contains a history but the user loads UJI with an URL hash, that could be added to the history similarly to a preset.
-* WebGL rendering (although blend modes and blurring might not be so easy there).
+* WebGL rendering for performance (although blend modes and blurring might not be so easy there).
+* The possibility to export a minimal JavaScript file with all `opts.*` references in the render loop substituted?
+That might help folks adapt their results for, say, pen plotting.
+Alternatively, the option to export the computed line segments as JSON (or G-code).
 * Video export, see [here](https://stackoverflow.com/questions/19235286/convert-html5-canvas-sequence-to-a-video-file/62065826#62065826) – this might be worth revisiting later since it's only been made possible at all somewhat recently.
 * In a similar vein, "meta sliders" that enable the generation of [short animations like this one](https://www.reddit.com/r/generative/comments/nozv1a/one_way_portal_made_with_uji/).
-But that seems too complex from a user-interface perspective (and *prohibitively* slow to render all the frames for even just a preview).
+But that seems too complex from a user-interface perspective (and *prohibitively* slow to render all the frames for even just a preview), so this is really just a pipe dream.
-* The possibility to export the result as a minimal JavaScript file with all `opts.*` references in the render loop substituted?
-That might help folks adapt their results for, say, pen plotting.

 ### Known bugs